vinodjayachandran/spring-boot-docker/README.md

 **Example** : `docker run -p 8080:8080 -t vinodjayachandran/spring-boot-docker:1.0 --name=MyTestContainer`

-4. Verify if the container is up with either one of the below commands.
+4. Verify if the container is up.
 Your image will be listed with status as up along with container id.
 Without the option **--all** it will list only running containers

 **Example**